-This relates to purchases of supplies, services or works valued above £50,000.
-These should be progressed in accordance with Scottish Government's Procurement Journey - Route 2 or Route 3, where OJEU thresholds will be reached or exceeded.
+This relates to purchases of supplies and services over £50,000 and £2 million for works.
+These should be progressed in accordance with Scottish Government's Procurement Journey - Route 2 or Route 3, where procurement thresholds will be reached or exceeded.